 Shambhala Dharma Art

-- Coming to our senses – we introduce meditation as the practice for becoming familiar with both our natural awareness and our mental blocks.
-We interrupt the habits of conceptual thinking so that we can open to space and experience the world around us directly.
-The emphasis is on developing trust in our senses.
+- Coming to our senses – we introduce meditation as the practice for becoming familiar with both our natural awareness and our mental blocks, developing trust in our senses.

 - Seeing things as they are – we explore raw direct reality vs. our version of reality created through projections.

-- The creative process – we draw on ancient Chinese aesthetic principles and look at how the universe unfolds in a natural hierarchical system.
-Facing a blank piece of paper or an empty stage, an idle instrument or an unplanted garden, we welcome the open space of not knowing: the Heaven principle.
-Out of that space inspiration arises and we take the leap, make the mark and begin to create, joining Heaven and Earth.
-Bringing awareness and heart to the process is the Human principle.
+- The creative process – facing a blank piece of paper or an empty stage, an idle instrument or an unplanted garden, we welcome the open space of not knowing, bringing awareness and heart to the process.

 Maitri Space Awareness

 Sandra will guide us in Maitri Space Awareness practices in which we work directly with the five elemental energies of mind and reality.
-The practice uses meditation, postures, colors, aimless walks, and creative play to investigate the energies of space, earth, air, fire and water.
+The practice uses meditation, postures, colours, aimless walks, and creative play to investigate the energies of space, earth, air, fire and water.

 Sandra Ladley is a long-time meditation practitioner and a senior Shambhala Buddhist resident teacher for the San Francisco Bay Area.
 She is the Program Director and a core faculty member for the Karuna Training program in Contemplative Psychology in North America.
 Sandra teaches Buddhist, Contemplative Psychology and Dharma Art programs internationally.
 She draws on experiences as a teacher, counselor, and manager in business, mental health, hospice, and creative arts settings to bring depth, warmth and humor to her teaching.

 Mary Anne Botha is a practising artist and trained Shambhala Art teacher who has been actively involved with Shambhala since 1979.

 Costs include 7 nights accommodation at the idyllic Fynbos Estate, Malmesbury, an hour from Cape Town and 3 vegetarian meals per day.
 This does not include teacher dana.